gadget-inc/vite-plugin-chatgpt-widgets/Readme.md

 **Parameters:**

 - `widgetsDir` (string): The path to the directory on disk with your widget components
-- `viteOrOptions` (ViteDevServer | ProductionViteBuild): A reference to a Vite context we can use for getting widget content.
+- `viteHandle` (ViteDevServer | ProductionViteBuild): A reference to a Vite context we can use for getting widget content.
   - In dev: Pass the Vite dev server instance
-  - In prod: Pass a `{ manifestPath: "path/to/.vite/manifest.json" }` where your production build has happened
+  - In prod: Pass an object with:
+    - `manifestPath` (string): Path to the Vite manifest.json file (e.g., `"dist/.vite/manifest.json"`)
+    - `baseUrl` (string, optional): Base URL for assets if Vite's `base` is not absolute

 ## Architecture